 Again, like I said, with our TC1000, I didn’t come over to the Cupertino office and say “Hey, this looks like our old tablet.
 Why did you guys do this?”

 Right.
 Look at your ridiculous tablet.
 Look at a MacBook Air.
 Now look at your Ultrabook.
 Now look at the Macalope.
-He’s on a horse.
+He’s

 You can talk about how Apple didn’t invent silver and it didn’t invent black keys and how a wedge is just the natural shape, but the fact is that you weren’t even making this class of laptop until Apple did.
 Ultrabooks weren’t even a thing until the MacBook Air came along.
 You guys were pushing cheap pieces of plastic with low margins.
 Then you saw Apple selling something better and being successful with it, and you wanted in.